Nordestino (horse)

 The Nordestino, also known as Crioulo Nordestino, Mourão, Pé Duro Nordestino or Sertanejo do Nordeste, is a breed of horses native to the Northeast Region of Brazil.
 The breed is near extinction due to the lack of interest in maintaining it.

 A stud-book was created and approved in 1987 by the Brazilian government; nevertheless in 2017 the authorization to carry out the genealogical records of the breed was revoked by the Ministry of Agriculture ("Portaria n.
 1.537/2017" do MAPA published in Diário Oficial da União, on 26 July 2017, section 1, page 17) causing the loss of the breed's lines records.

 It is the first native horse breed of Brazil, and derived from the first horses brought by Portuguese settlers in the sixteenth century.
 Over time the horses have evolved into a small breed very well-adapted to surviving in the local semi-arid climate of the Northeast Region.
 Today around 500,000 horses (purebred and mixed) survive in the region pulling horse carts or in cattle work.

 History

 Origin

 With the discovery of Brazil by the Portuguese the horse was introduced into South America where it was nonexistent.

-In 1549 it was introduced into the Northeast Region of Brazil through the efforts of Duarte Coelho, first grantee of the Captaincy of Pernambuco, that when establishing along the Rio dos Currais (now São Francisco River) cattle farms (provided with cattle and horses) was the precursor of this new breed.
+In 1535 it was introduced into the Northeast Region of Brazil in Bahia and Pernambuco through the efforts of Duarte Coelho, first grantee of the Captaincy of Pernambuco, and Tomé de Sousa the first governor of Bahia and Brazil that when establishing along the Rio dos Currais (now São Francisco River) cattle farms (provided with cattle and horses) was the precursor of this new breed.

 This breed was originated from a mixture of runaway farm horses, abandoned horses and horses that survived aboriginal attacks on cattle farms.